California “Resisting Arrest” Laws | Penal Code 148(a)(1) PC

 RETAINING A RESISTING ARREST DEFENSE LAWYER

-Early retention of a Resisting Arrest Defense Lawyer is critical for a successful defense against resisting arrest charges.
+Early retention of a Orange County Criminal Defense Lawyer is critical for a successful defense against resisting arrest charges.
 Moreover, witnesses should be questioned early before their memories fade, critical evidence such as video surveillance must be preserved, and it may be beneficial for your attorney to instruct you to have a third party photograph any injuries (e.g., cuts, scraps, bruises, handcuff marks) in an effort to preserve evidence of an excessive force claim.
 While resisting arrest allegations consequently exposes you to severe penalties, normally the charge is built on officer exaggerations or fabrications.
 The following article will address some important things you should know about resisting arrest charges.

 WHAT IS THE GOVERNMENT REQUIRED TO PROVE?